Thecave3/MamreEnigma/README.md

 # MamreEnigma
 A simple service to track when our parish library is opened.

 ##What is
 This repository contains my personal project to give a service to whoever wants to know if our parish library is open or not.

 ##Architecture
-Server side: a simple server in nodejs that has two API REST call enabled:
+Server side: nodejs server that has two API REST call enabled:
   - GET /getState : Current state of the library
     - Return a not decided yet (maybe JSON) Object with the current state of the library and last time updated
       - Info are represented by these fields: state, time and date.